Moriensart Castle

 Moriensart Castle, locally known as Château-ferme de Moriensart, lies near the village of Céroux-Mousty, in the province of Brabant in the Wallonia region in Belgium.

-In 1657 the castle went, through marriage, to the Coloma family.
-It is they who crown the square keep with a Gothic pyramid-shaped roof, decorated with 3 gabled dormers and 4 polygonal corner towers of brick and limestone.
-In the 17th century the castle consisted of the keep and some outbuildings, forming an open courtyard.
+Through marriage in 1657, the castle came into the possession of the Coloma family, who crowned the square keep with a Gothic pyramid-shaped roof, decorated with three gabled dormers and four polygonal corner towers made of brick and limestone.
+In the 17th century, the castle comprised the keep and some outbuildings forming an open courtyard.
 These outbuildings were destroyed in a fire but rebuilt at the end of the 18th century.

-In 1789 Moriensart Castle came into the possession of the Van der Dilft family, whose descendants still own the castle.
-In the 19th century the outbuildings were enlarged, giving the castle its present appearance, that of a square castle farm with a keep in one corner.
-In 1950 the castle underwent a major restoration.
+In 1789, Moriensart Castle was acquired by the Van der Dilft family, whose descendants still own it today.
+During the 19th century, the outbuildings were enlarged, giving the castle its current appearance as a square castle farm with a keep in one corner.
+In 1950, the castle underwent significant restoration.

 Gallery